Assassin654/AutoClicker/README.md

   * Repeat until stopped or a given number of times
   * Macro recording, saving, and playback with options to capture mouse and or keyboard inputs
   * Ability to write custom macro scripts
-  * Restrict program to working only in certain windows
+  * Restrict the program to working only in certain windows
-  * Send mouse clicks to applications while still being able to use your pc via ghost click
+  * Send mouse clicks to applications while still being able to use your PC via ghost click
   * Create custom hotkeys to control the program
   * Warns and allows user to update if new versions are available